ZhaiWill/Project-4-/README.md

 1. Instructions on how to compile and run our project.

-Select the .java file called "Main."
+First, select and run the DBServer.java file.
+Then select the .java file called "Main."
 Run the main method to start the program.

 2. List of who submitted each part on Vocareum/Brightspace.